 - Easy to assemble

-- One side is ribbed and not the other which may be uncomfortable when sleeping
+- One side is ribbed and not the other which may take a little getting used to

 Which do you think is the best futon?